 - Illegal property alterations to the rental premises, for example, unauthorized paint colors

 Do Virginia Landlords have to Keep Their Tenant’s Security Deposit Records?

 Yes!
-It’s a Virginia property owner’s responsibility to keep all your tenants’ records.
+It’s a Virginia property owner’s responsibility to keep all your tenants’ records under security deposit and Virginia landlord-tenant laws.
 The records should itemize any deductions a landlord has made to renters’ security deposits for at least the last 2 years.
 You must also, as the landlord, provide those records whenever required by the tenant or their legal representative.

 Do Tenants in Virginia have a Right to a Walk-through Inspection?

 Yes!
 The Virginia landlord-tenant law requires that landlords carry out a move-out inspection prior to a tenant leaving.
 A landlord must make a reasonable effort to notify your tenant of the inspection no more than 5 days before the tenant moves out.
 The tenant can choose whether or not to attend the move-out inspection.